 They landed back on the top of the floating island near the gazebo.
 TK, Gatomon and Patamon looked around nervously, but it didn't look like the shadow had followed them.
 "OK… I think we're safe, Kari," Gatomon said.

 TK set Kari down on a nearby bench, then flopped down next to her and tried to catch his breath as Patamon and Gatomon lay in the grass.
 After a few minutes, he took out his D3 and looked it over.
 Patamon angrily looked down at his trotters.
 "I don't get it!" he huffed.
 "Why couldn't I Digivolve?!"

 TK pressed the buttons, but they still didn't respond; the device felt cold in his hand.
-"It really is broken…" he murmured sadly.
-"But… why?"
-His whole body felt hot and panicky; what if Devimon showed up now?
+"It really is broken," he murmured sadly, "but… why?"
+His whole body felt hot and panicky; if Devimon decided to reveal himself, they were sunk.

 He heard Kari suck in her breath behind him, and his concern changed from his Digivice to her.
 Her whole body trembled as she sat clinging to the bench's bottom.
 "Kari, what's wrong?" he asked.